jobosk/crudifier/README.md

 	super(repository);
 }
 ```
-- Define controllers with a particular mapping, extending: CrudController<YOUR_ENTITY> (no extra logic required)
+- Define controllers with a particular mapping, extending: CrudController<YOUR_ENTITY, YOUR_ENTITYS_ID> (no extra logic required)

 - Add the following bean in any configuration class (to avoid Jackson bug describen below):
 ```